This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-This resort is in the best position on the islands with its own beach (pictured above) that is one of the most beautiful and calm as there are rules about where boats can go.
+This resort is in the best position on the islands with its own beach (pictured above) which is one of the most beautiful and calm as there are rules about where boats can go.

 The bay is home to turtles and it’s a great place to snorkel.

-It’s also one of the few resorts with a pool on the islands along with having tennis courts, beach volleyball and more.
+It’s also one of the few resorts with a pool on the islands along with having tennis courts, beach volleyball, and more.